 The options are exactly the same as in the previous method, as the same script powers Rufus.

-The Microsoft Windows and Office ISO Download Tool from Heidoc.net allows an easy and comfortable way to download genuine Windows 7, Windows 8.1, and Windows 10 disk images (ISO) directly from Microsoft’s servers, as well as Office 2010, Office 2013, Office 2016, Office 2019, Expression Studio and Office for Mac.
+The Microsoft Windows and Office ISO Download Tool from Heidoc.net allows an easy and comfortable way to download genuine Windows 7, Windows 8.1, Windows 10, and Windows 11 disk images (ISO) directly from Microsoft’s servers, as well as Office 2010, Office 2013, Office 2016, Office 2019, Expression Studio and Office for Mac.

 “In the past, Microsoft provided disk images for many of their products through their subcontractor “Digital River.”
 These downloads were pulled in early 2014.
 Afterward, Microsoft made a limited selection of downloads available on their TechBench site.
 This tool is based on TechBench, and makes a range of hidden products available for download.”